 Methods you can use:

-- Glacier Tax Prep (GTP) software.
-This service is free; ask WSU Office of International Programs Global Services Department for an access code.
+- (SPRINTAX) Sprintax Software.
+This service is free; ask WSU Office of International Programs Global Services Department for an access code

 Completion time: About 20 minutes